How much should I contribute to my 401(k)?

 In some cases, employers may match a portion of the employee's contributions up to a certain percentage of the employee's salary.
 This employer match can vary from company to company and may be subject to a vesting schedule.
 This means that you may need to work for your company for a certain period before you are entitled to the full amount of the employer's contributions.

-401(k) plans typically offer a range of investment options, such as mutual funds, stocks, bonds and other investment vehicles.
+401(k) plans typically offer a range of investment options, such as mutual funds, stocks, bonds, and other investment vehicles.
 You can choose how to allocate your contributions among these investments based on your risk tolerance and retirement goals.

 How much should you contribute to your 401(k)?

 The ideal contribution amount to a 401(k) can vary widely from person to person, and there is no one-size-fits-all answer.
-The appropriate contribution level depends on various factors, including income, retirement goals, other retirement savings and current financial circumstances.

-We’ve put together some guidelines to help you determine how much you should contribute to your 401(k):
+With that in mind, here are some guidelines to help you determine how much you should contribute to your 401(k):

 Company matching